 Are you someone who is passionate about maths?
 Have you thought about becoming a maths tutor?
 This article will tell you all you need to know about starting out in the world of tutoring.

-The good news is that there is no law requiring any certification or licensing to work as a tutor in the UK.
-Therefore, if you have the necessary skill and are passionate about numbers, shapes, equations and functions, there is nothing stopping you from imbuing your future students with maths competence.
+The good news is that there is no law requiring any certification or licensing to work as a tutor in the US.
+Therefore, if you have the necessary skill and are passionate about numbers, shapes, equations, and functions, there is nothing stopping you from imbuing your future students with maths competence.

 Tutoring in maths can be enriching and rewarding for you and your students.